akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey stopped.
 His hands curled at his sides. *Protect her.*

-He walked toward them.
+He walked towards them.
 His steps were unhurried, but the women noticed.
 The laughter died.

 Godfrey did not shout.
 He did not threaten.
 He simply stood at the edge of their circle, his gaze steady on Eustacia, then moving to each of the others in turn.
 He gave a single, slow shake of his head.